thednp/vite-plugin-vanjs/README.md

 * ***@vanjs/server*** - provides various tools for Server Side Rendering (SSR);
 * ***@vanjs/client*** - provides various tools for Client Side Rendering (CSR).

-The plugin will automatically load the appropriate Van or VanX objects depending on the client/server environment with zero configuration needed.
-It uses the `mini-van-plate/shared` module to register the required objects on the server.

-Also in _development_ mode, the plugin will load the `van.debug.js` module to help you better troubleshoot your VanJS application.

-### Notes
-* The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from the start.
-* Kickstart your VanJS project with `npm create vanjs@latest`.
-Some starter templates feature this plugin and most essential tools.

 ### Install
 ```bash